kaizencc/TTR-Board-Builder/README.md

 Group Members: Kaizen Conroy, Dominic Chui

-Vision Statement: Kaizen will update this
+Vision Statement: We plan on building a Ticket To Ride Board Builder (and potentially game engine) by leveraging the software skills we have learned in CS326.
+Our primary goal is to allow the user to create and save custom Ticket To Ride graphs on our iOS app.
+A secondary goal is to allow the user to partake in basic TTR gameplay using their custom graph.
+The primary features include functionality to include photo uploads and allow for users to create graphs by being responsive to touches and dragging.
+The intended users are TTR afficionados like ourselves who would enjoy playing TTR on custom graphs.
+We hope for a basic outcome of being able to create new graphs based off of the proportions of an uploaded map.

 Feature List:
-  * Make a Ticket To Ride graph based off of an uploaded image
+  * Allows user to upload an image (map)
+  * Access to map of Williams College, map of US, map of NYC/Boston
+  * User can create custom TTR graph by adding/deleting nodes and edges
   * User can zoom/pan around the screen
-  * Create a basic TTR game engine for 1 player
+  * Bonus: Create a basic TTR game engine for 1 player
   * Bonus: Autogenerate destination tickets based off of board

 UI Sketches: photos coming later